strahlw/primo-optimizer/docs/quickstart.rst

     `Downloading code from GitHub <https://docs.github.com/en/repositories/working-with-files/using-files/downloading-source-code-archives#downloading-source-code-archives-from-the-repository-view>`_

 * Save the zip in a preferred location and extract the contents.
-In example below, the code is stored at "C:\\codes\\primo-main"
+In example below, the code is stored at "C:\\codes\\primo-optimizer"

 .. figure:: _static/location.png
     :width: 800